 Many backpackers volunteer their time and give back to community projects or causes close to their hearts, incorporating the ethics of responsible travel into their own adventures and making positive contributions to the world around them as they travel.

 As a collective whole backpackers frankly make up some of the best people on this planet.
 Yes, many backpackers are free spirited and enjoy spontaneous fun and adventure, but they do that in a positive way.
 With their clothes on.
 Mostly.

 And Hostelworld do know that.
 They see that in the scores of backpackers that use their service every day.

-Why not make an advert that shows a nervous first time backpacker coming out of their shell, seeking real adventure by exploring tropical jungles and vast mountain ranges, gaining new, valuable skills like diving or climbing, participating in activities that most people only ever dream of and seeing wonders of the world first hand.
+Why not make an advert that shows a nervous first time backpacker coming out of their shell, becoming more self confident, making new friends, gaining cultural awareness, seeking real adventure by exploring tropical jungles and vast mountain ranges, gaining new, valuable skills like diving or climbing, participating in activities that most people only ever dream of and seeing wonders of the world first hand.

 Why not show backpackers with professional skills and qualifications making a difference in a responsible volunteer capacity or gaining career experience by teaching English abroad?
 Why not show all the positives that being a backpacker is all about?

 Let’s move away from the hedonistic full moon party stereotype and show the world who backpackers really are, and what backpacking the world is really like.

 Did you enjoy this article?
 I would love to hear your thoughts in the comments section below or on my Facebook or Twitter pages and please feel free to share it with any or all of the social media buttons.
 If you want to get more great backpacking tips, advice and inspiration, please subscribe to updates via email in the box to your right.

 Australia Bans Tourists From Climbing Uluru.
 And It’s A Good Thing!